Skip to content

 Leases That Lock Land For Decades

-Lease language can stack options and extensions approaching ~67 years, and can be assigned or sold to other entities.
-That’s multi-generation control of ridgelines while locals live with the consequences.
+Lease language can stack options and extensions approaching multi-decade terms, and can be assigned or sold to other entities.
+That’s long-term control of ridgelines while locals live with the consequences.
 If this is truly good for us, put every clause in daylight.

 Long lease terms and assignment concerns for Black Cherry Wind